Health Care Treatments in Perspective

 Although there are times when traditional medicine addresses the cause of a health problem its emphasis is generally on symptom relief when non-life threatening conditions are being treated.
 Ignoring the underlying causes of many common health conditions such as back pain, headaches, hot flashes, digestive complaints etc. and using drugs for symptom relief is the primary cause of the opioid crisis and the resultant 140 deaths in the United States every day.

-While alternative treatments are often worthwhile and helpful, they may not lead to long term relief unless the reason behind the more obvious issues are addressed
+While alternative treatments are often worthwhile and helpful, they may not give long term relief if they are not treating the underlying cause.

 3. Optimizing health through lifestyle improvements - This is simply when a person tries to make smart choices about diet exercise, managing stress etc. Otherwise known as taking good care of yourself.
-It involves basic but sometimes confusing issues such as getting enough sleep, how many times to eat a day and staying hydrated.
-The problem is that we do not come with an owners manual at birth so it is taking many centuries for us to figure out what is best.
+It involves basic but sometimes confusing issues such as getting enough sleep, what to eat and staying hydrated.
+The problem is that we do not come with an owners manual at birth and there are conflicting opinions.
 Even doctors may not know or neglect to discuss many of the most important basics.

-Here is an example from my practice that I often see.
-A patient comes to see me stating that they have tried everything and their low back pain persist even thought they have seen medical doctors, chiropractors and physical therapists.
+Here is an example from my practice.
+A patient comes to see me stating that they have tried everything and their low back pain persist even thought they have seen medical doctors, chiropractors, physical therapists and other body workers.
 I do not assume that just because I am a chiropractor that an adjustment will correct the problem, after all they just told me that they have already seen a chiropractor.
-By listening to the patient and with a careful examination I try to evaluate what is going on and what deeper issues are that are perpetuating the problem.
-In many instances I find that the issues are connected to careless posture that no one else has addressed and or a foot condition called pronation.
-In addition I do not give one style fits all type treatments, so I do not give all low back pain patients the same exercises and adjustments.
-I tailor my adjustments and other recommendations to what the patient presents with and I am always looking for a deeper cause.
+By listening to the patient and with a careful examination I try to evaluate what is going on and what the deeper issues are that are perpetuating the problem.
+In many instances I find that the issues are connected to careless posture that no one else has addressed or to a foot condition called pronation.
+Most of the time difficult to treat conditions have many contributing factors which all need to be addressed before the pain or issue resolves.

-In summary, every one of these four approaches is important and should be used when appropriate.
-Many health problems respond best if all of these approaches are used together.
+In summary, every one of these four approaches is important and can be used with success.
+However, the health care provider who is always looking for the underlying cause and is willing to treat using a wide variety of therapeutic approaches will give the fastest, most cost effective and longest lasting results.
 If your primary health care provider is not considering all four approaches for your treatment then the treatment received may be incomplete.